Riin Tamm

-Riin Tamm (born 12 August 1981) is an Estonian geneticist and a science popularizer.
-She is the head of the Department of Youth and Talent Policy within the Estonian Ministry of Education and Research.
-She has previously served as the director of University of Tartu Youth Academy.
+Riin Tamm (born 12 August 1981) is an Estonian geneticist and a proponent of science in popular culture.
+She is head of the Department of Youth and Talent Policy within the Estonian Ministry of Education and Research.
+She has previously served as the director of the University of Tartu Youth Academy.

 Early life and education

-Tamm was born in Tartu and grew up in the village of Peri, near Põlva, and is the daughter of two doctors.
+Tamm was born in Tartu and grew up in the village of Peri, near Põlva.
+She is the daughter of two doctors.
 She attended Miina Härma Gymnasium in Tartu between 1997 and 2000.
-From 2001 to 2005 she was an undergraduate at the University of Tartu studying molecular diagnosis, and from 2005 to 2007 studied for her master's degree, which she obtained in 2007.
-Her master's thesis, prepared under supervision of Andres Metspalu and Kersti Oselin, was entitled Human thiopurine methyltransferase pharmacogenetics: genotype-phenotype correlation and haplotype analysis in the Estonian population.
+From 2001 to 2005, she was an undergraduate at the University of Tartu studying molecular diagnosis, and from 2005 to 2007 studied for her master's degree, which she obtained in 2007.
+Her master's thesis, prepared under the supervision of Andres Metspalu and Kersti Oselin, was entitled Human thiopurine methyltransferase pharmacogenetics: genotype-phenotype correlation and haplotype analysis in the Estonian population.
 Following this, she began her PhD studies in human genetics.

 Publications and appearances

-Tamm has published in scientific journals and presented research to a broader public in other venues, including the newspaper Postimees, Radio Kuku's program Falling Apple (Kukkuv õun – 28 August 2010), and Eesti Televisioon's program Good Vision (15 October 2009, 20 October 2011, 17 January 2012).
+Tamm has published in scientific journals and presented research to a broader public in other venues, including the newspaper Postimees, Radio Kuku's program Falling Apple (Kukkuv õun – 28 August 2010), and Eesti Televisioon's program Good Vision (15 October 2008, 20 October 2011, 17 January 2012).
 She has been one of the judges in the Estonian science competition show Rakett69.

 Tamm has said that doctors are conservative and still have relatively little interest in using genetic information to improve treatment.
-In a June 2012 interview she said that more work is needed to map out the human genetic structure, but much has been done already.
-Genetic information may help to determine risk of certain diseases, and may be useful in determining appropriate drug treatments.
+In a June 2012 interview she said that more work is needed to map out the human genetic structure, but much has been accomplished already.
+Genetic information may help to determine the risk of certain diseases and may be useful in determining appropriate drug treatments.